jamiebuilds/import-inspector/README.md

 # import-inspector

-> Small API for wrapping import promises with metadata
+> Wrap dynamic imports with information about the import itself

 ```js
 import {wrap, inspect} from 'import-inspector';